Corbin Carroll Player Props: Diamondbacks vs. Braves

 Corbin Carroll At The Plate

-- Carroll has 92 hits and an OBP of .362, both of which are tops among Arizona hitters this season.
+- Carroll has 94 hits and an OBP of .364, both of which rank first among Arizona hitters this season.

-- Among qualified batters in MLB play, his batting average ranks 17th, his on-base percentage ranks 25th, and he is eighth in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 17th, his on-base percentage ranks 23rd, and he is eighth in the league in slugging.

-- In 36.8% of his games this season, Carroll has had at least one RBI.
-He's picked up more than one in 13.8% and driven in three or more of his team's runs in two contests.
+- In 33 games this season (37.5%), Carroll has picked up an RBI, and in 13 of those games (14.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.